 The Humanities Without Walls (HWW) Career Diversity Summer Workshop is an intensive two-week interactive experience for PhD students in the humanities that is facilitated and curated by the HWW team and our colleagues at the University of Michigan.

 The workshop is designed to help participants explore diverse future careers beyond and including the tenure track.
-Through a series of virtual workshops (synchronous and asynchronous) participants learn how to leverage their skills and training towards careers in the public humanities, the private sector, the non-profit world, arts administration, public media and many other fields.
+Through a series of workshops, participants learn how to leverage their skills and training towards careers in the public humanities, the private sector, the non-profit world, arts administration, public media and many other fields.